No Chess Club on Christmas Eve and New Year's Eve. Back at 7.30 on January 7th.

 Ken and Martin often go to play chess at the University of the Third Age (U3A) in Leek.
 It is one of the groups at U3A, and meets between 2 and 4 on Tuesday afternoons.
-U3A is run by volunteers for people who are over 50.
+U3A is run by volunteers for people who are no longer in full-time work, who are retired or semi-retired.
 All Members pay an annual subscription and members of the Chess group pay £1 at each session (which includes a cup of tea).
 This is friendly, social chess.
 One of the members likes the group partly because it meets in the afternoon rather than running late into the dark winter nights.
 There is a link on the "Links" page.

 Bob and Martin, from Meir, joined some 90 players at the Staffordshire Congress on August 16 and 17.
 It marked the centenary of the establishment of the City of Stoke-on-Trent.
 The Congress was held in the impressive Kings Hall at Stoke Town Hall, thanks to the generosity of the City Council.
 The congress was opened by the Lord Mayor, Councillor Steve Watkins, who, after a short speech, played the first move on the top board.